shakebugs/shake-docs/docs/ios/configuration-and-data/auto-attach-files.md

 </TabItem> </Tabs>

-### Setting a custom filename and then attaching a file
+### Set a custom filename and then attach a file

-ShakeFile can also be initialized with a desired filename (String) and a local url (NSURL) to your file:
+_ShakeFile_ can also be initialized with a desired filename (String) and a local url (NSURL) to your file:

 <Tabs
 groupId="ios"